jacoblb64/in-search-of-stuff/src/items/hawbuck-lean-wallet.md

 ![The inside of the Hawbuck Wallet](/assets/hawbuck-lean-wallet/new-inside.jpg) *The inside of the wallet, showing the card slots and inverse card pocket construction*

 The method of pulling cards out is a little bit of an interesting design and worth discussing.
 Wes' design includes ovular cutaways over the card slots.
 These help quickly identify what card is on top, and allow cards to be slid out the main opening using one's thumb.
 It's an extremely quick way to get the top card out, but is a small bit of a process getting those deeper in the stack.
 One has to push the cascading new items out and then choose from the bunch that extrudes.
 Other products often have similar sliding / cascading approaches for removing cards and this cutout is a really clever way of achieving it.
 I definitely think it could have room for improvement in future iterations, but I'm very happy with how it handles.
-I do sometimes long for the ease of accessing _the bottom_ card that my old Might Wallet gave me with it's angle-cropped entry.
+I do sometimes long for the ease of accessing _the bottom_ card that my old Mighty Wallet gave me with it's angle-cropped entry.

 Wear on it has been extremely light--the pattern shows zero fade, the stitching immovable, and no sign of warping or deforming.
 I've kept about the same number of cards and cash fairly consistently in it, and it's formed to that shape.
 The edges are bent from being sat on at the edge of my wallet, but that's not a bad thing. there's been some very light fraying on the outside edges, but it's easy to manage and mostly unnoticeable.